EthanL247/techtest2_pollapi/README.md

 4. **General refactoring**
     * I can refactor the code a lot better as function for submitting had to do a lot which could've been abstracted into the backend.

+# Deployment
+1. **If deploying**
+ a.
+The best way could be deploying it via cloud using virtual machines.
+However this will require some cost and therefore maybe easier than a server but more expensive.
+ b.
+Since the API directly interacts with database security implementations would need to be used such as the concrete datasource class details need to be within a config file or stored somewhere else.
+ c.
+Since the frontend is accessing API, then access policy maybe needed to retrict who can modify the data.